 A feedback survey is carried out once per semester.
+For blended learning programmes feedback will be sought earlier in the semester in recognition of the joint nature of FTF and online delivery.
 This is administered by the Programme Administration Manager, analysed and reported to the Programme Board by the Head of School.
 Any actions identified are included in the Programme Action Plan.
 A summary of key findings is also considered at the AC.